The Childcare Offer for Wales (30 hours Childcare) – Update July 2022

-The new childcare offer will provide working parents with 30 hours of early education and childcare for three and four-year-olds, for up to 48 weeks per year.
+The Childcare Offer will provide working parents with 30 hours of early education and childcare for three and four-year-olds, for up to 48 weeks per year.
 The offer will build on children’s existing early education entitlement during term time, and provide 30 hours of childcare for nine weeks of the holidays.

 What does it mean for me as a provider?

-Providing you are registered with CSSIW you could receive funding from one of the early implementer local authorities for eligible children accessing the offer in your setting.
+Providing you are registered with CIW, you could receive funding for eligible children accessing the offer in your setting.

 Do I need to be based in a pilot area to be involved in the early implementation of the offer?